richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 Sentinel-1 is another Earth observation satellite mission operated by the ESA, launched into orbit in 2013, to monitor the environment from space regardless of atmospheric and weather conditions.
 The Sentinel-1 carries a sensor that transmits and records microwave energy that bounces off environmental targets, including grasslands.
 Sentinel-1 is a synthetic aperture radar system that measures the amplitude and phase of microwave energy in multiple polarisations.
 Because the Sentinel-1 uses artificial microwave energy, it can penetrate cloud cover and take photos of the Earth anytime.
 Thus, the Sentinel-1 complements the Sentinel-2 for continuous mapping of the environment while providing spectral information that characterises the variations in structural and moisture conditions of the vegetation ([Saatchi et al., 1995](https://doi.org/10.1029/95JD00852)).
 The Sentinel-1 typically transmits the microwave energy in vertical orientation and records the return signal in vertical and horizontal orientations, making the Sentinel-1 a dual-polarisation system in that the data comprises VV and VH polarisation bands.
 The Sentinel-1 sensor can be operated in four different modes; the imagery obtained from the interferometric wide swath mode (IW) is recommended and available for land monitoring ([Prats-Iraola et al., 2015](https://doi.org/10.1109/IGARSS.2015.7327018)).
 This study used imagery from the IW mode that was already pre-processed to a ground range detected product (i.e., analysis ready Sentinel-1 data) by the ESA and was retrievable from the GEE data catalog.
 The pixel size of the ground range detected Sentinel-1 imagery is 10m, and this is created from single look complex imagery by applying a multi-look algorithm.
 Further preprocessing steps, such as thermal noise removal, radiometric calibration and terrain correction were performed before making the data available in GEE.
 Given the physical structure of the vegetation canopy is more sensitive to the VH polarisation, only this band was used in this study.
 The inherent speckle noise associated with the Sentinel-1 imagery was not filtered out, as spatial filtering algorithms lower the spectral and spatial variability required to differentiate pixels.

-#### Phenological variables extracted from the Sentinel-1
+#### Phenology covariates from the Sentinel-1

 The biophysical conditions of plant species, including annual and perennial grasses, change through the growth calendar.
 While perennial grasses may be photosynthetically active throughout the year, annual grasses may disappear during the dry or low rainfall periods.
 The growth phenology of the plants can be vital information to differentiate between grass types.
 Sentinel-1, in contrast to the optical Sentinel-2 imagery, is not affected by cloud cover or shadow; thus, multitemporal Sentinel-1 data was anlysed to extract phenological information about the species.
 A Fourier harmonics function was applied to the Sentinel-1 time series data to compute amplitude and phase bands whereby the amplitude explains the variance in the original time series and the phase angle denotes the time associated with the peak of the curve ([Jakubauskas et al., 2001](https://www.asprs.org/wp-content/uploads/pers/2001journal/april/2001_apr_461-470.pdf)).
 The amplitude and phase bands were adjusted to spatially align with the regions of interest and the Sentinel-2 data and pixels that were not grassland were masked using the method discussed earlier.
 Annual composites of the Sentinel-1 imagery were created to extract the phenological information of the plants.
-Additional composites, including maximum, medoid, 20th, and 80th percentile of the phase and amplitude information, were created through the annual composites.
-[Poortinga et al., (2019)](https://doi.org/10.3390/rs11070831) used a similar approach in a land cover classification project conducted in Myanmar.
+Table 3 shows the amplitude and phase covariates indicative of plant phenology for 2019 only. *Additional composites, including maximum, medoid, 20th, and 80th percentile of the phase and amplitude information, were created through the annual composites.
+[Poortinga et al., (2019)](https://doi.org/10.3390/rs11070831) used a similar approach in a land cover classification project conducted in Myanmar*.

-### Topographic variables
+### Topographic covariates

-The ACT digital elevation model (DEM) derived from an aerial LiDAR survey was used to compute topographical variables, such as slope, aspect, and ruggedness index, in QGIS 3.10.
+The ACT digital elevation model (DEM) derived from an aerial LiDAR survey was used to compute topographical variables, such as slope, aspect, sine of aspect and cosine of aspect.
+The sine of aspect measures deviation from east (eastness) and the cosine aspect explains deviation from north (northness).
 The pixel size of the DEM was 1m, so all topographical variables were geometrically corrected to 10m using the bilinear interpolation method to match the Sentinel-2 pixels and for easy import into GEE.
-In GEE, the elevation, slope, aspect, and ruggedness index images were added to the composite images from Sentinel-2 and Sentinel-1 to compose a single image of several bands.
+Table 3 shows the topographic covariates- elevation, slope, aspect, eastness and northness.
+Note that the topographic covariates remain unchanged between years.

+### Other covariates

+The spatial coordinates of the reference plots were included as additional covariates to account for the sensitivity of the RF to spatial autocorrelation.

 ### Random forest classification